widged/sankey-d3/README.md

 Approach
 ---------

 There is nothing new about a sankey diagram.
 The problem of drawing one with d3 has been solved long ago.
-You can refer to this (interactive demonstration by Mike Bostock)[http://bost.ocks.org/mike/sankey/].
+You can refer to this (http://bost.ocks.org/mike/sankey/)[interactive demonstration by Mike Bostock].

 My contribution is of slightly different nature.
 How to organize the code to make it easy to reuse.
 Provider reusable components without imposing any dependency on a framework.
 The Sankey diagram is the first to come out.
 Others components will follow.
 Some will be based on d3, others not.